8 Great Reasons to Au Pair Abroad

 1. Being an Au Pair is Financially Feasible

-Madrid’s Mercado San Anton—a food lover’s paradise and the recipient of a good amount of my pocket money! |
+Madrid's Mercado San Anton is a food lover's paradise and the recipient of a good amount of my pocket money!

 2. Living with Locals is a Great Form of Cultural Immersion

 Living with a foreign family is a unique look at a different culture that otherwise may not be accessible.
 You experience day-to-day life without rushing to cross tourist destinations off your itinerary, leading to an authentic understanding of what it means to live like an Italian, Spaniard, Australian, etc. You also receive incredible inside information and advice on what to see and do beyond the touristy side of things from people in the know, adding to the authenticity of your stay.
-The family will provide you with far more valuable information than you would receive from a shouting tour guide’s megaphone.
-Being served traditional cuisine each day from native cooks isn’t a bad deal either; host families are often eager to prepare you a sampling of their culture’s custom culinary dishes as a matter of pride.
-Most au pairs stay for at least a month or two, consequently experiencing not only holidays and special occasions but the motions of everyday life.
-Observing a family’s table manners, rules, bedtime rituals, and general interactions is a fascinating look into how other cultures operate, opening your mind to the fact that there are countless ways to live.
+The family will provide you with far more valuable information than you would receive from a shouting tour guide's megaphone.
+Being served traditional cuisine each day by native cooks isn't a bad deal either; host families are often eager to prepare you a sampling of their culture's custom culinary dishes as a matter of pride.
+Most au pairs stay for at least a month or two, consequently experiencing not only holidays and special occasions but also the motions of everyday life.
+Observing a family's table manners, rules, bedtime rituals, and general interactions is a fascinating look into how other cultures operate, opening your mind to the fact that there are countless ways to live.

-You could truly feel the streets of Madrid pulsing with energy during the Pride Festival.
-People came from all over the world to celebrate in the streets day and night. |
+You could genuinely feel the streets of Madrid pulsing with energy during the Pride Festival.
+People came from around the world to celebrate in the streets day and night.

-3. Learning Another Language is Invaluable
+3. Learning Another Language as an Au Pair is Invaluable

 4. International Experience is a Great Resume Booster